 Your tree is now maintained in an easy to manage heavy cropping form

-We supply nice young trees in a good place to start your training.
-Click here to view and buy.
+We supply nice young fan trained cherry trees in a good place to start your training.
+Click here to buy our fan trained cherry trees

 Start with a young year old tree and immediately remove the top third of the growth.
 If it is feathered [i.e. has side laterals] prune just above two conveniently placed branches; these will form the basis of your fan.
 Normally this is about 18” from the ground but it will depend on the positioning of 2 good feathers [branches] which you can use.
 It can also be varied to your own preferences and there are not hard and fast rules as to where the first branches should be – sometimes a fan will be grown with a short leg and other times it may be branched quite close to the ground.
 If your trees is an unfeathered maiden and does not yet have side shoots then prune to just above 2 good opposite buds and these will form your first laterals from which to work.